fatmakahveci/fatmakahveci.com-sources/content/go note/go.md

 }
 ```

 #### 9.2.2.
-Pipelines

-- Channels can be used to connect goroutines together so that the output of one is the input to another.

-#### 9.2.3.
 Buffered channels

 - Channels can be buffered.
 - A buffered channel is created with `make`, and its capacity is nonzero.
 - It accepts a limited number of values without a corresponding receiver for those values.
+- It only blocks the sending goroutine in case the buffer is full.

 ```go
 package main